Emergency Fund Calculator

 ⚠️ The Reality

-57% of Americans can't cover a $1,000 emergency expense with savings.
-Don't be part of that statistic.
+57% of Americans can't cover a $1,000 emergency expense.
+Don't be a statistic.

 How Much is Enough?

-• 6 Months: Standard recommendation for most people.
+• 6 Months Standard recommendation for most people.

 πŸ’‘ Pro Tip

 Start with $1,000 as a "starter" emergency fund before aggressively paying off debt.
-This prevents you from going into MORE debt when emergencies happen.

-Where to Keep Your Emergency Fund
+Where to Keep It

-• Safe: Not subject to market fluctuations.
+• Safe FDIC-insured and not subject to market fluctuations.

 Frequently Asked Questions